doinby/invoice-app-react-tailwind/README.md

 This is a solution to the [Invoice app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl).

 Invoice App is a modern solution to help people keeping track of the day-to-day invoices and receipts.
 No more crumbly, faded receipts at the bottom of a drawer at tax time!
-Works seamlessly with all screen sizes.
+Works seamlessly with ALL screen sizes.

 ## Table of contents